ropensci/drake/paper.md

 ---
-title: "drake: an R-focused pipeline toolkit for reproducibility and high-performance computing"
+title: "The drake R package: a pipeline toolkit for reproducibility and high-performance computing"
 tags:
   - R
   - reproducibility